Mayo at least has been consistent about one theme

 Jerod Mayo finally named the Patriots’ starting quarterback after an offseason of mixed messages.

-Mayo’s announcement came a day after he told reporters the decision was made but would not be revealed publicly — the news was leaked Thursday just before Mayo’s news conference.
+Mayo’s announcement came one day after he told reporters the decision was made but would not be revealed publicly — the news was leaked Thursday just before Mayo’s news conference.
 It was a strange way to go about the process since it seemed like Brissett was the presumed starter.

 Let’s take a look at a timeline of Mayo’s comments about the quarterback situation between Brissett and Drake Maye starting with training camp.